api-platform/docs/core/validation.md

 API Platform takes care of validating the data sent to the API by the client (usually user data entered through forms).
-By default, the framework relies on [the powerful Symfony Validator Component](http://symfony.com/doc/current/validation.html) for this task, but you can replace it by your preferred validation library such as [the PHP filter extension](http://php.net/manual/en/intro.filter.php) if you want to.
+By default, the framework relies on [the powerful Symfony Validator Component](http://symfony.com/doc/current/validation.html) for this task, but you can replace it with your preferred validation library such as [the PHP filter extension](http://php.net/manual/en/intro.filter.php) if you want to.

 ## Validating Submitted Data